Our Team

 Founder & President

-Rais is a peace activist and an IT professional.
-After graduating from Sylhet Cadet College, a prestigious military boarding School in Bangladesh, he joined the Bangladesh Air Force and was commissioned as a pilot officer following two and a half years of vigorous training.
-He received a BS in Aeronautics from the National University in Dhaka and completed numerous information technology courses in New York and Dallas where he continued his education, taking courses in computer system engineering,Show More
+Rais is a peace activist and information technology professional.
+After graduating from Sylhet Cadet College, a prestigious military boarding School in Bangladesh, he joined the Bangladesh Air Force, where he was commissioned upon successfully completing two and a half years of rigorous training.
+He earned a Bachelor of Science in Aeronautics from the National University in Dhaka and pursued advanced studies in information technology in New York and Dallas,Show More

 In addition to his work with World Without Hate, Rais is a renowned international public speaker, engaging hundreds of thousands globally.
 From corporate boardrooms to college campuses, conference auditoriums, maximum-security prisons, and refugee camps, Rais shares his remarkable story of resilience, survival, and the transformative power of mercy and forgiveness.
 His talks inspire and motivate diverse audiences, covering topics such as empathy, resilience, forgiveness, healing and reconciliation, combating extremism, race relations, social justice, islamophobia, and leadership.